School of Information SciencesInformation Science and Technology

 not meet the minimum requirements for doctoral study, although

 they may be taken to supplement a doctoral program.
-Preliminary Examination Requirement The Preliminary Examination is comprised of an oral

 presentation related to a research oriented publication.
 In preparation